Abhishek-Birada/javascript/README.md

   	The name of the arguments can be anything, but their order cannot be changed. reduce only returns an single value that is accumalator value.
-    	the return value of callback function is stored in accumalator at every stage till the end of the array. if we specify the initialvalue, then the accumalator value at first will be initial value. if we don't specify the initialvalue, then the accumalator value at first will be 0th index value and element will be pointing to 1st index value .
+    	the return value of callback function is stored in accumalator at every stage till the end of the array. if we specify the initialvalue and it can be anything, then the accumalator value at first will be initial value. if we don't specify the initialvalue, then the accumalator value at first will be 0th index value and element will be pointing to 1st index value .

 overview of an class : class have{